 That moment, filled with sadness, disgust, anger and outrage, led Pilgrim to decide to create a museum.
 And five years after the visit to the elderly Black woman’s antique shop, the Jim Crow Museum of Racist Memorabilia opened at Ferris State University.

-Understanding Jim Crow is far from being an angry book.
-But it is disturbing and uncomfortable.
-It is as James W. Loewen, author of Lies My Teacher Told Me, wrote in a blurb, a unique effort "to bring out from our dank closets the racial skeletons of our past."
-However, judging from the numerous racist images that have popped up in all sorts of venues during the years of the Obama presidency, this historical study also hangs onto the present.
+Understanding Jim Crow is far from an angry book.
+But it is certainly disturbing and uncomfortable.
+It is as James W. Loewen, author of Lies My Teacher Told Me, wrote in a blurb, a unique effort “to bring out from our dank closets the racial skeletons of our past.”
+However, judging from the numerous racist images that popped up in all sorts of venues during the years of the Obama presidency, this historical study also hangs onto the present.

 Pilgrim describes the museum he created as a place that “use[s] items of intolerance to teach tolerance and promote social justice,” by “examining[ing] the historical patterns of race relations and the origins and consequences of racist depictions.”

 As Pilgrim points out, “The twenty-first century has brought a fear and unwillingness to look at racism in a deep systematic manner.”
 Many Americans prefer to “forget the past and move forward.”
 Nevertheless, in an age of more awareness of police brutality, presidential candidates like Donald Trump stirring up racial animus, “[r]acial stereotypes, sometimes yelled, sometimes whispered, [continue to be] common.”